1isbillyk/Quantum-cross/README.md

 Changes in this Fork
 ---
-This fork will take two payloads, Hekate and Lockpick_RCM by default (however these two can be anything that fits within the size constraints of the Trinket M0's onboard flash.), you can select Lockpick_RCM by bridging pin 2 to ground before resetting/booting (this can be done with a button etc), this will set the LED to magenta when it finds the SoC and then green for successful injection.

-To add a second payload, convert the payload bin using the python script, and then open it up with a text editor, change ```FUSEE_BIN_SIZE``` to ```PAYLOAD2_SIZE``` and change ```fuseeBin``` to ```payload2```

-I've also added the variable ```RCM_ENABLE```, which restores the functionality of automatically putting your switch in RCM,
+This fork supports loading two payloads,
+These are Hekate(default,p1) and Lockpick_RCM(p2) by default, however you can put any pair that'll fit within the M0's flash.

+Selecting payload 2 is done by bridging Pin 2 to ground before the board resets/boots with a button etc, If payload 2 is selected, the LED will briefly flash Magenta before sending the payload.

+To add a second payload, use binConverter.py with the argument payload2,
+Ex: ```./binConverter.py Lockpick_RCM.bin payload2```
+If payloadX is not specified, the script will default to "payload1"

+This fork adds the variable ```RCM_ENABLE```, allows toggling off the RCM triggering, for use with AutoRCM.
-I've left it enabled by default, however it is not needed and can be turned off to save soldering to the rcm strap, as AutoRCM is safe and reversible.
+It's enabled by default, however it is not needed and can be turned off, as AutoRCM is safe and reversible.
-**Make sure you for sure have a boot0 and boot1 backup though.**
+**Make sure you DEFINITELY have a boot0 and boot1 backup if you're using AutoRCM however.**

+The LED will flash Blue if it is triggering RCM, or White if RCM triggering is disabled.

 ---